-Whenever possible, I try to include original Roman recipes for each dish along with my own interpretation.
+Whenever possible, I try to include complete, original Roman recipes for each dish along with my own interpretation.
 Though I can’t always find Latin texts for everything I write about, I like to give credit to ancient authors whenever possible.
 However, I don’t normally describe the texts in detail, so here I’ve provided a short description of the sources you’ll see cited most frequently in my writing.

 Despite its massive collection of recipes, many of them are frustratingly vague – some consist of only ingredients but no preparation or measurement instructions.
 It’s likely the text was intended only to be used as a memory aid, with each cook adding their own embellishments to any given recipe.
 The Latin text I’ve used is from the Bibliotheca Augustana, and English translations are generally from LacusCurtius, a Roman history site hosted by the University of Chicago.

 Naturalis historia (Natural History) by Pliny the Elder (Gaius Plinius Secundus)